OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 11. shall accept all x.500 AttributeType name strings defined in the Distinguished Name of the x.509 Certificate Profiles defined in [Open Finance Brasil x.509 Certificate Standards][OFB-Cert-Standards];
 12. if supporting `tls_client_auth` client authentication mechanism as defined in [RFC8705] shall only accept `tls_client_auth_subject_dn`  as an indication of the certificate subject value as defined in clause 2.1.2 [RFC8705];
 13. Values of the fields *UID* and *OU* of the certificate shall match the ones on the SSA.
 The *OU* field shall match the *org_id* value from the SSA, while the *UID* field shall match the *software_id* value of the SSA.
+14. Shall, during the TLS handshake process, use the `distinguishedNameMatch` rule to compare the DN values as defined in [RFC4517].

 These provisions apply equally to the processing of [RFC7591], [RFC7592] and [OpenID Registration][OIDR] requests